11 Home Maintenance Myths You’ll Wish You Knew Sooner

 If Your Home Contains Asbestos, It Must Be Removed

 Many homes contain asbestos because it was widely used in building materials up until it was banned in 1978.
-However, if you do have asbestos in your home, you may not have to worry about removing it, as the EPA says asbestos only poses a health risk when the material is friable (crumbled or pulverized) and fibers can be released.
+However, if you do have asbestos in your home, you may not have to worry about removing it.
+According to the EPA, asbestos only poses a health risk when the material is friable (crumbled or pulverized) and fibers can be released.
 “If building materials in your home aren’t damaged and won’t be disturbed, you do not need to have your home tested for asbestos.
 Material that is in good condition and will not be disturbed (by remodeling, for example) should be left alone,” the EPA says.

 Your Dishwasher Cleans Itself